-Product Profiles - The above list of products consists of the primary, initial product offerings.
-All products will be packaged and presented in "shelf-ready" condition.
-Flower will be pre-packaged in eighth and quarter oz packaging that preserves both flavor and quality.
+Product Profiles - The above list of products consists of the cannabis plant broken down into the essential market commodities.
+The primary market for pure flower are retail outlets.
 That being said, an excess, or glut of flower may be readily sold to processors and manufacturers for transformation, together with the dry sift kief, and the trim, into extracted or THC-infused products.
 This flexibility underscores J&L's robust revenue strategy allowing us to remain agile and dynamic as the market evolves.